 Invasive mechanical ventilation requires admission to an ICU.
 Most subjects need only short periods of respiratory support, with a minority requiring prolonged mechanical ventilation (PMV).
-More patients who require mechanical ventilation are surviving, leading to a probable

-Drs Vagheggini, Vlad, and Ambrosino are affiliated with the Pulmonary Rehabilitation, and Weaning Unit, Auxilium Vitae, Volterra; Drs Vlad, Mazzoleni, and Ambrosino are affiliated with the Rehabilitation Bioengineering Laboratory, Auxilium Vitae, Volterra; Dr Mazzoleni is affiliated with the BioRobotics Institute, Scuola Superiore Sant'Anna, Pisa; Dr Bortolotti is affiliated with the Cardio-Surgery Unit, University Hospital, Pisa; Dr Guarracino is affiliated with the Cardio-Surgery Intensive Care Unit, University Hospital, Pisa, Italy. increase in PMV incidence: up to 6% of ventilated ICU patients or 14% of patients starting weaning, with approximately 10% of these patients requiring tracheostomy.
-These patients have high resource utilization and relatively poor outcomes, especially in the elderly or those with comorbidities that may require long-term acute care facilities or specialized weaning units (WU).7-9
+More patients who require mechanical ventilation are surviving, leading to a probable increase in PMV incidence3: up to 6% of ventilated ICU patients^{4,5} or 14% of patients starting weaning,6 with approximately 10% of these patients requiring tracheostomy.2 These patients have high resource utilization and relatively poor outcomes, especially in the elderly or those with comorbidities that may require long-term acute care facilities or specialized weaning units (WU).7-9